GNX (album): Background

 Kendrick Lamar released his fifth studio album, Mr. Morale & the Big Steppers, on May 13, 2022, to critical and commercial success.
+He began working on GNX immediately afterwards in collaboration with music producers Sounwave and Jack Antonoff.
+Together, they recorded around 80 to 100 songs for the album in the next few years at the studio, with twelve tracks being used in the final album.
 After concluding The Big Steppers Tour in March 2024, Lamar shared on social media that he had purchased a vintage, limited-run 1987 Buick Grand National Experimental (GNX), a high-spec version of the same model that his father used to take him home from the hospital following his birth.

 Mr. Morale & the Big Steppers was Lamar's last album with Top Dawg Entertainment (TDE), to which he had signed in 2005.
 Mr. Morale & the Big Steppers was also Lamar's first album with his own company PGLang.
 Before his feud with Canadian rapper Drake re-escalated, he quietly departed from Aftermath Entertainment and signed a direct licensing agreement with its distributor, Interscope Records.
 (Note: Pre-GNX releases under this deal hold the copyright notice "Kendrick Lamar under exclusive license to Interscope Records" which means that Lamar himself owns ultimate copyrights for those recordings; however on GNX, it says "pgLang under exclusive license to Interscope Records", thus meaning the deal was renegotiated, and Lamar's own management company, PGLang, is now set as an ultimate copyright owner for all official post-"Not Like Us" releases.)
 Lamar released five standalone singles during the latest installment of their conflict, including the Billboard Hot 100-toppers "Like That" and "Not Like Us".
 The rapper teased a then-untitled song in the beginning of the music video for the latter.
 Entertainment Weekly observed its inclusion and fan speculation that it could be included in his next album; the song was revealed to be "Squabble Up".

 Rumors surrounding Lamar's forthcoming album began to emerge, with some being denied by close affiliates.
 After announcing that he was chosen as the headlining act for the Super Bowl LIX halftime show, Lamar surprise-released "Watch the Party Die" on his Instagram account.
 Rolling Stone said that the track bodes well for his next album–"whenever it comes".
 Dazed, on the other hand, predicted that he was gearing up for an "astronomical" era.
 By October, Lamar's longtime collaborators Terrace Martin, SZA, and Schoolboy Q confirmed that he would be releasing new music.